rosales-stephanie/c_compiler/my-project/README.md

-# compiler
+# What I did
 Created a new project:
 stack new my-project
 cd my-project

-To build the project:
+# To build project and check for errors
 stack build

-To run the executable:
+# To run/test

-stack exec my-project-exe
+./compiler.sh